Magdielian-code/simple_shell_backup/README.md

-This is all about Simpl shell project
+This is all about Simple shell project